ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 3. **Consistency in Formatting**: When generating code automatically or formatting structures in a specific way, leading and trailing commas can simplify the process.

-4. **Use a different style of coding**: Extra commas allow for different styles to write a code.
+4. **Use a different style of coding**: Extra commas allow for different styles to write code.

 5. **Simplicity of conditional meta-programming**: Extra commas allow to write much simpler code when conditional meta-programming is used.